ChatPose: Chatting about 3D Human Pose: Experiments

 \subsection{Pose Generation}

-Here we consider the generation of human poses from language. \model's pose generation capabilities are evaluated on both the classical task and the new SPG task, with qualitative comparisons to a standard LLM method, GPT-4 with DALL·E~\cite{gpt4}, and a task-specific method, PoseScript~\cite{posescript}.
+We evaluate \model's pose generation capabilities on both the classical task and the new SPG task.
 Figure~\ref{fig:exp_pose_generation} shows how \model handles detailed and speculative queries, outperforming PoseScript in complex scenarios involving reasoning.
-While \model and DALL·E's produce different output modalities, they both ``understand" the concepts.
-While DALL·E is trained to produce images, \model produces 3D poese.
+While \model and DALL·E produce different output modalities (3D poses vs images), they both ``understand" the concepts.
 Quantitatively, as Table~\ref{tab:exp_pose_generation} shows, \model performs comparably to PoseScript on classical tasks (with detailed pose descriptions) and outperforms it on speculative pose generation.